 2 tablespoons roughly chopped basil (Thai basil would be great, but Italian is fine)

-heat the coconut oil at medium heat until melted. add the curry paste and cook until the oil turns red and begins to bubble on the sides of the curry paste.
+heat the oil at medium heat and add the curry paste. mix well and cook until the oil turns red and begins to bubble on the sides of the curry paste.

 add half of the coconut milk and cook until the oil begins to separate. if the oil does not separate, don’t worry! just cook it for a couple minutes and continue. add the remaining coconut milk and water and heat until it starts to simmer. add lime leaves and veggies in increments (start with the veggies that take longer to cook). when the veggies are just tender, season the curry with lime juice, coconut sugar, coconut aminos, and salt. remove the curry from the heat and add basil.